Asymptotically Optimal Idling in the GI/GI/N+GI Queue: ONLINE APPENDIX

-\begin{remark} All the results in this section continue to stand if we consider a non-decreasing convex holding cost rather than a linear holding cost.
+\begin{remark} All the results in this section continue to stand if we consider a non-decreasing, continuous, convex holding cost that maintains uniform integrability of the sequence of holding costs rather than a linear holding cost.
 In that case, the corrected fluid-scaled holding cost compensator defined in Definition~\ref{definition:hc-compensator} is the difference of the holding cost function evaluated at $q(b,1)$ and at $q(b,p)$. \end{remark}